Chakradhar6304/WebGL-based-Robot-Simulation/CGPA3-ChakradharReddy-Nemalidinne/CGPA3-ChakradharReddy-Nemalidinne/README.txt

 Additional Information
 - The project uses two textures that are applied to the robot, which can be toggled with the `C` key.
 - The animations for spinning and jumping can be activated simultaneously to create complex movements.

-Please feel free to reach out if you have any questions or issues.

 Best regards,
 CHAKRADHAR REDDY NEMALIDINNE